atarr3/campvideo-data/README-PR.md

 ```sh
 python setup.py install --no DLIB_GIF_SUPPORT --no DLIB_USE_CUDA
 ```
-Installing ``dlib`` without GPU support will still allow for exact replication of the figures and tables using pre-computed results, however the pre-computed results cannot be replicated.
+Installing ``dlib`` without GPU support will still allow for exact replication of the figures and tables using pre-computed results, however the pre-computed results in [``results``](results) cannot be replicated.

 #### Other packages
 The remaining Python package dependencies can be installed by installing the project-related [``campvideo``](https://test.pypi.org/project/campvideo/) package.
 Both Windows and macOS users should install this package via